deekshithkumars/DealsDray_Internship_MERN_machine_test_EMployee_CRUD_operations/README.md

-# DealsDray_Internship_MERN_machine_test_EMployee_CRUD_operations
+# Employee CRUD Operations Project - Dealsdray Online Pvt Ltd Internship
-Employee CRUD Operations Project - Dealsdray Online Pvt Ltd Internship This project is part of the machine test for an internship at Dealsdray Online Pvt Ltd. The application facilitates Employee Management by implementing basic CRUD (Create, Read, Update, Delete) operations.
+This project is part of the machine test for an internship at Dealsdray Online Pvt Ltd. The application facilitates Employee Management by implementing basic CRUD (Create, Read, Update, Delete) operations.
 The goal is to build a simple and functional system that allows users to manage employee records efficiently.

 Key Features: